 Your shopping cart is empty.

-Help out Jeffrey T. Larson's "Great Lakes Academy of Fine Art"!
-Click the link at the bottom of the page.
+Unique opportunity to contribute to Jeffrey T. Larson's "Great Lakes Academy of Fine Art"!

 Oh ya, we bet you guessed it...
 It all started way back in the 1970's in a home basement black and white darkroom.
 Always striving for excellence, we picked up a few commercial clients.
 "This is COOL!"
 Before long it was out of the basement and on to a real storefront with a photo studio to boot.
 We became Lake Superior Custom Photo Lab and Jeff Frey & Associates Photography.